 Our festival is excited to offer our audiences and makers opportunities to talk back, to connect, to expand creative networks, and spark new collaborations.

-Bijou’s Cultural Expression Jury, made up of established multi-genre artists will award the following prizes for the feature films:
+Bijou’s Cultural Expression Jury, made up of established multi-genre artists and art curators will award the following prizes for the feature films:

 - Jury Prize (Black Fantastic Feature of the Year, 2021)